How to Switch Bank Accounts

 A customer service representative assists a man and his elementary age daughter at the reception desk of a bank.

-Switching to a new bank account can help you earn more interest, save on fees or take advantage of better features.
-It takes some effort and coordination, but the benefits of switching are often worth it.
-Follow these steps to switch bank accounts seamlessly.
+Switching to a new bank could help you earn more interest, save on fees or take advantage of better features.
+It takes some effort and coordination, but the benefits of switching may be worth it—especially if you can leverage deposits to earn a bonus or other perks.

 1. Research Banks